nohevog1/classes-2/class-04/README.md

 The earthquakes are added by the 5 snippets of code that have been extracted from the "Oklahoma earthquakes" demo from class 2.
-These snippets are labeled with "NEW" comments in the code.
+These snippets are labeled with "NEW" comments.

 ### US States (from class 3)